Beiman Special Steel: History

-In 2004, the State-owned Assets Supervision and Administration Commission (SASAC) of the Provincial Government of Heilongjiang, the parent entity of Beiman Special Steel, injected the steel refinery into Dongbei Special Steel, a holding company of Liaoning Government, as share capital.
-The holding company became the parent company of three steel refineries in Qiqihar, Dalian and Fushun.
+In 2004, the State-owned Assets Supervision and Administration Commission (SASAC) of the Provincial Government of Heilongjiang, the parent entity of Beiman Special Steel, injected the steel refinery into Dongbei Special Steel, a holding company of the Liaoning Government, as share capital.
+The holding company became the parent company of three steel refineries in Qiqihar, Dalian, and Fushun.

-As at 31 December 2014 the parent company owned 58.63% stake in Dongbei Special Steel Group Beiman Special Steel Co., Ltd..
+As of 31 December 2014, the parent company owned a 58.63% stake in Dongbei Special Steel Group Beiman Special Steel Co., Ltd..
 Heilongjiang SASAC retained the rest.